 The amount of coverage you pick will impact your rate, as well as the following:

 Finally, whole life insurance can be beneficial in certain situations, but it isn't right for everyone.
-Whole life offers additional perks that may often be found by combining your retirement and investment accounts with a term life insurance policy.
+Whole life offers additional perks that may often be found by combining your retirement and investment accounts with term life insurance.
 Before purchasing any insurance policy, make sure you understand the alternatives available and the special provisions each one includes.